gustavohdev/ticketapp/README.md

   `dotenv -e .env.prod -- npx prisma db push`

-  > Create your ADMIN user first in your production DB to be able to create users.
+  ‼️ Create your ADMIN user first in your production DB to be able to create users. ( SQL DUMP DATA already provides it)

 ## Deploying on Vercel

 - Connect your Github repo to Vercel
 - Override the build command to `prisma generate && next build`
-- Add your production variables, you will only have
+- Add your production variables inside Vercel

 #### <i>Your app should be running.</i>